mantczakaus/ont_amplicon/README.md

 | ONT141 | 10929 | 2338 | 21.39 | | | GREEN |
 | ONT142| 21849 | 4232 | 9.37 | | | GREEN |

-### Clustering step outputs
+### Clustering step outputs (Sample_name02_clustering)
-In this mode, the output from Rattle will be saved under **SampleName/02_clustering/SampleName_rattle.fasta**.
+The output from Rattle will be saved under **SampleName/02_clustering/SampleName_rattle.fasta**.
 The number of reads contributing to each clusters is listed in the header.
 The amplicon of interest is usually amongst the most abundant clusters (i.e. the ones represented by the most reads).
 The rattle log (**SampleName_rattle.log**) is also available in the same folder as well as a file called **SampleName_rattle.status** that catches whether the clustering step ran succesfully or not.

-### Polishing step outputs
+### Polishing step outputs (Sample_name03_polishing)
 (in progress)

 ### Blast search outputs